NVIDIA/spark-rapids/integration_tests/DATA_GEN.md

-In order to do scale testing we need a way to generate lots of data in a deterministic way that gives us control over the number of unique values in a column, the skew of the values in a column, and the for joins have ways to correlate overlap of those values.
+In order to do scale testing we need a way to generate lots of data in a deterministic way that gives us control over the number of unique values in a column, the skew of the values in a column, and the correlation of data between tables for joins.
 To accomplish this we wrote `org.apache.spark.sql.tests.datagen`.

 ## Setup Environment

 To get started with big data generation the first thing you need to do is to include the appropriate jar on the classpath for your version of Apache Spark.
-Note that this does not run on the GPU, it is a standalone, but it does use parts of the shim framework that the RAPIDS Accelerator does, so it is currently in the integration tests jar for the RAPIDS Accelerator.
-The jar is specific to the version of spark you are using and is not pushed to maven central.
+Note that this does not run on the GPU, but it does use parts of the shim framework that the RAPIDS Accelerator does, so it is currently in the integration tests jar for the RAPIDS Accelerator.
+The jar is specific to the version of Spark you are using and is not pushed to Maven Central.
 Because of this you will have to build it from source yourself.

 ```shell